Suzuki Music Lessons FAQ

 Learning to play any instrument requires much diligence and repetition, so practicing as close to every day as possible will yield the best and fastest results.
 Like any endeavor, you will get out of it what you put into it.
 Practicing every day right from the start builds a good habit and sends the message to your child that practicing is a priority.
 But of course you’ll make it a fun, positive bonding time so that your child will want to practice every day!

-It is actually better to rent a violin at first, especially for children who will continue to grow for many years.
+It is actually better to rent an instrument at first, especially for children who will continue to grow for many years.
 Ms. Griffith recommends renting from Cadence Music, and can also assist with correct sizing.

-- Properly sized instrument and bow, approved by instructor before first lesson (Cadence Music in Mort Myers is a good place to find a violin)
+- Properly sized instrument and bow, approved by instructor before first lesson (Cadence Music in Fort Myers is a good place to find an instrument)

-- Suzuki Violin School instruction book & CD (Volume depends on student’s level)
+- Suzuki Violin/Viola/Cello/Bass School instruction book & CD (Volume depends on student’s level)

 - I Can Read Music instruction book